Kong/datakit/docs/datakit.md

 * `body`: body to use in the dispatch request.
 * `headers`: headers to use in the dispatch request.
+* `query`: key-value pairs to encode as the query string.

 #### Output ports: